-A reality must be faced.
-We have to work out how the Bible's teaching on the church applies on the local level.
-It’s true that once a person is saved, he or she is already a member of the universal church.
-Every true Christian is.
-So why talk about local church membership?
-Because it’s necessary for God’s greater glory in two arenas: the arena of the world and the arena of believers.
+A reality must faced: God designed the church for his people, and his expectation is that we will desire to comply and to benefit from his gesture.
+It is true that once a person is saved, he or she automatically becomes a member of the universal church.
+So what talk about local church membership?
+Because we think it furthers God’s greater glory in two arenas, the arena of the world and arena of believers.

 To begin the process of church membership, please complete our membership application, and return it to an elder, pastor or to the church office.
 An elder will follow up with you shortly after to discuss further your desire for membership.
 You can download the application here.